-The entire course will be online.
+3. The entire course will be online.
 You will need to log onto the course several times each week.
 There will be content information posted which takes the place of lecture notes.
 You will be required to read the lecture notes and the assigned chapter(s) each week and participate in discussions boards.
-In the discussion boards, you will answer the questions for discussion and you will dialogue with your classmates about each other’s comments.
+In the discussion boards, you will answer the questions for discussion and you will respond to the answers of your classmates.
 Exams will be online.
 Papers written for the course will be submitted by you through the dropbox.
-The instructor will grade the paper and electronically return it to you.
+The instructor will grade the paper and return it to you.
 You will communicate with your instructor through email or by phone.
 Instructors are available to meet with students by appointment.
 The advantage of online courses is that the student determines the time period which they will devote to learning the required material.
 The disadvantage is that communication is in a different environment than the traditional classroom.

-No. The social work master’s qualifies you for advanced social work.
+5. No. The social work masters degree qualifies you for advanced social work.
 There are students with an administration concentration whose first job is clinical.
 There are students with a clinical concentration whose first job is administrative.
 The concentration is only your area of interest and does not limit your practice.
 The advanced generalist concentration provides you with flexibility in your professional training.

 Second, you must apply for admission to that university's graduate college.
 The application is online, has a fee for applying, and requires that your undergraduate transcripts be forwarded.
 Your GRE score must also be sent to the graduate college.
 The graduate college is responsible for admitting you only to graduate school, not to a specific program.

 Third, you must apply for the MSW program.
 There is an application you will need to print and fill out, along with an essay, and letters of recommendation which are required and should be sent directly to the Social Work Department.
 Once your application to the MSW program is processed, the MSW program will notify the graduate college of your admission status, and the graduate college will contact you on your final admission status.
 Both of these application processes must be completed before you can be formally considered for admissions.